oomph-lib/oomph-lib/README.md

 ### Using the script

-To use the build script, cd to the top-level `oomph-lib` directory (the same directory that contains `oomph_build.py`) and run it with Python.
+To use the build script, `cd` to the top-level `oomph-lib` directory (the same directory that contains `oomph_build.py`) and run it with Python.
 For example:

 ```python
 python3 oomph_build.py
 ```

 By default, this will build the third-party libraries, configure the `oomph-lib` project, compile its libraries, and install them to the local `install/` directory (within the `oomph-lib` root directory).
-The script will create a build directory (named `build/` by default) if one does not exist, or reuse it if it does.
-It thus combines the equivalent of the `cmake -B build`, `cmake --build build`, and `cmake --install build` commands into one automated sequence.
+The script will create a build directory (named `build/` by default) if one does not exist.
+Note that CMake can get confused by existing `build` or `install` directories from previous installations.
+Therefore we generally stop the process with an error if these directories already exist.
+(It is possible to reuse them by specifying suitable command line options; see below.)
+The script thus combines the equivalent of the `cmake -B build`, `cmake --build build`, and `cmake --install build` commands into one automated sequence.

 After running `oomph_build.py`, if it completes without errors, `oomph-lib` should be built and installed in the specified location.
 You can then proceed to test the installation as described in the next section.

-> **NOTE:** On Unix-like systems, you can make the script directly executable by running `chmod +x oomph_build.py`, then invoke it with `./oomph_build.py`.
-Using `python3 ...` or making it executable are equivalent as long as it's run with Python 3.
+> **NOTE:** On Unix-like systems, you can make the script executable by running `chmod +x oomph_build.py` and then invoking it with `./oomph_build.py`.
+Using `python3 ...` is equivalent to `./...` (after making the script executable.

 ### Command line options

-The `oomph_build.py` script supports several command-line options to customize its behavior.
+The `oomph_build.py` script supports several command-line options to customise its behavior.
 You can see a summary by running

 ```bash
 python3 oomph_build.py --help